HIPAA Compliant Mental Health Telehealth

 Adhere to state-mandated Covid-19 social distancing guidelines

-Many states now have social distancing rules in place due to the Covid-19 pandemic which make it impossible to see clients in a physical office.
+Many states now have social distancing rules in place, under the guidance of HHS (Health and Human Services) and the Department of Health, due to the Covid-19 pandemic which make it impossible to see clients in a physical office.
 Mental health telehealth is a reliable alternative that allows you to continue seeing clients while adhering to these state mandates.
 HIPAA Video’s platform is cloud-based and easy to use meaning you can get up and running quickly with your clients in a way that’s compliant with state-mandated guidelines.

 What are the benefits of mental health telehealth for clients?